 NAP consistency is an important part of Google’s local search and Local Pack algorithms, which means that building citations with a consistent NAP on your Google Business Profile listing and other online directories and sites can influence your local rankings.

-However, having a consistent NAP is also important to the user journey as online directories and social bookmarking sites aren’t just used by Google, they’re used by humans too.
+However, having a consistent NAP is also important to the user journey, as online directories and social bookmarking sites aren’t just used by Google – they’re used by humans, too.

-When the User Journey Starts
+When The User Journey Starts

-However, the journey starts a lot sooner.
+However, the journey begins a lot sooner.

-Think with Google data shows that there are five touchpoints that, more often than not, lead to a purchase/affirmative site action:
+Google data shows that there are five touchpoints that, more often than not, lead to a purchase/affirmative site action: